When you are reviewing the NCIDQ study material, do you disagree with the information provided? Or think to yourself:

 - Pay particular attention to topics you miss in practice tests

 This will be especially true for the IDPX and PRAC Exams.

-For example, when you take the PRAC, you will have access to a set of resources including codes that apply to all 3 case studies.
-You will probably be familiar with many of the codes from your daily practice, but some may be different.
+For example, when you take the PRAC, you will have access to a set of resources, including building codes that apply to all 3 case studies.
+You will probably be familiar with many of the codes from your daily practice, but some codes or scenarios may differ.

 You will need to practice looking up, referencing, and using these in advance.